-Membership in the Society shall be restricted to persons for whom a significant part of their occupation involves writing, reporting, editing or overseeing business, financial or economic news for newspapers, magazines, newsletters, journals, books, press or syndicated services, radio or television, online publications, or other media approved by the board and to teachers and students of business journalism or business media subjects at recognized colleges or universities or other organizations approved by the Society’s Board of Governors.
+Membership in the Society shall be restricted to persons for whom a significant part of their occupation involves writing, reporting, editing or overseeing business, financial or economic news for newspapers, magazines, newsletters, journals, books, press or syndicated services, radio or television, online publications, or other media approved by the board and to teachers and students of business journalism, business media subjects or communications at recognized colleges or universities or other organizations approved by the Society’s Board of Governors.

-Members may also retain full membership status upon honorably leaving the practice of business journalism but who continue to maintain their membership in the Society by timely payment of annual dues and by conducting themselves in accord with this constitution and bylaws.
+Upon approval by the board, members who leave the profession through retirement or other reasons may also retain full membership status and continue to maintain their membership in the Society by timely payment of annual dues and by conducting themselves in accord with this constitution and bylaws.

 Members shall be accepted through application to the Society’s administrative office and approval by a majority of the board of governors.
 The board shall consider memberships at least twice a year in the spring and fall.